Body suspected to be from California cliff crash found

 MENDOCINO, Calif.
-(AP) - A body has been recovered in the vicinity where an SUV plunged off a Northern California cliff, killing a family of eight last month.
+(AP) - A body was recovered Saturday in the vicinity where an SUV plunged off a Northern California cliff last month, killing a family of eight in what authorities suspect may have been an intentional crash.

-A statement Saturday by the Mendocino County Sheriff's office says a body was found in the surf of the Pacific Ocean in Westport, California.

-The body was pulled from the surf by a bystander and later recovered by Westport Fire Department personnel.
+The Mendocino County Sheriff's office said in a statement that a couple vacationing along the coast saw a possible body, which was pulled from the surf Saturday afternoon by a third bystander.

-The sheriff's office says it appears to be that of an African American female, but the age and identity could not immediately be determined.
-An autopsy is planned.
+The body appears to be that of an African American female, but the age and identity could not immediately be determined, said Lt.
+Shannon Barney.
+An autopsy is planned Tuesday to determine a cause of death.

-Authorities have been looking for three missing children from the crash that killed Sarah and Jennifer Hart and three of their other adopted children.
+While authorities said they believe the body may be that of one of two missing girls from the crash, positive identification will most likely be done by DNA analysis, which could take weeks.

+Sarah and Jennifer Hart and their six adopted children were believed to be in the family's SUV when it plunged off a cliff last month.
+Five bodies were found March 26 near Mendocino, a few days after Washington state authorities began investigating the Harts for possible child neglect, but three of their children were not immediately recovered from the scene.

+There were no signs of the other two children, authorities said Saturday.

-Authorities say data from the vehicle's software suggested the crash was deliberate.
+Authorities have said that data from the vehicle's software suggested the crash was deliberate.
+They said the SUV had stopped at a coastal highway overlook before speeding straight off the cliff and plummeting 100 feet (31 meters) into the rocky Pacific Ocean below.

+Sarah Hart pleaded guilty in 2011 to a domestic assault charge in Minnesota over what she said was a spanking given to one of her children.

+Bruce and Dana DeKalb, the family's next-door neighbors in Woodland, Washington, called child welfare officials last month because the couple's 15-year-old son, Devonte, had been coming to their house almost every day for a week, asking for food.
+They said the teen claimed his parents were "punishing them by withholding food."

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.